 Being consistent is the single most effective way of parenting.

-But don’t give up; keep at it because it eventually gets easier.
+But don’t give up, because eventually it gets easier.

 Here are some helpful tips for being consistent based on the example of asking a child to clean their room.